sbacic/wpdemo2/README.md

 - If there were no errors, commit everything and move on to the next step.
 If there were any errors, git reset and try again.
 - Copy the directory to your web server.
 Make sure that only the wordpress directory is accessible over the internet - you don't want strangers snooping in your wpdemo directory.
 - Create a new, empty database with the same name as the one in your wp-config.php file (by default it's `wordpress` but check the DB_NAME constant).
-- Get into the wpdemo directory on your web server and run `wpdemo.phar --update --config=wordpress/wp-config.php`
+- Get into the wpdemo directory on your web server and run `wpdemo.phar --populate --config=wordpress/wp-config.php`
 - You should now have a working wpdemo installation.
 Visit your wordpress site and check it out.

 ### Config